AlienWolfX/ZLT-S12-PRO/README.md

    - Handles encryption and compression
    - Creates backup checksums (.chk files)

-## Access Methods

-### Telnet Access

-A custom password generation algorithm has been reverse engineered to enable telnet access to the device.

-#### Password Generator Tool

-The repository includes a Python script (`scripts/generate_telnet_pass.py`) that generates valid telnet passwords:

-- Requires device IMEI as input
-- Processes specific IMEI digits (positions 7-14)
-- Implements the discovered algorithm
-- Produces an 8-digit numeric password

 ## Support and Contact

 For questions, issues, or contributions: